fauzanzaid/IUCAA-GRB-detection-Feature-extraction/README.md

 * ```--append```: If the application run with this option, the output file is appended to, instead of being created anew.

 * ```--numfeatures``` or ```-n```: Specify the number of features to output in ```output_file```.
 If unspecified, the default value of ```7``` is assigned.

+## Issues

+* Signals of interest must span at least four bins.
+* The implementations of the daubechies DWT are buggy and should not relied upon.